Restoration Leads the Path to Homeownership

 In our community planning sessions, it was very clear how important Restoration Plaza is as a marker of Black culture in Brooklyn, and we know the proposed Innovation Campus must do even more.
 In a similar vein, David Adjaye drew inspiration from signature elements of Bed Stuy Brownstones as well as elements of local West Indian and African culture in his design.
 His design communicates the importance of acknowledging and making permanent the specific culture and context of Central Brooklyn, and thus encourages a sense of community pride and belonging.

 The proposed Innovation Campus is designed with the overt objective of disrupting and closing the racial wealth gap in Central Brooklyn, as well as with a broad range of interests in mind.
 In my over 25 years as a community developer, I view my role as bringing to life the aspirations, goals, and objectives of the community holistically defined.
 I respectfully submit that good design, equitable design, perhaps does the same thing: it enables the creation, cohesion, health, and prosperity of an inclusive community.
 Yet perhaps truly equitable design must do more than enable; it must communicate the value of and inspire inclusivity.
 Equitable design must build opportunities for economic mobility and wealth creation into the very fabric of our cities through innovative solutions that respect the needs and dignity of the population.
-As Whitney Young, then President of the NAACP said to the AIA Conference 53 years ago: you cannot be silent in the face of the equity crisis.
+As Whitney M. Young, Jr., then President of the Georgia Chapter of the NAACP said to the AIA Conference 53 years ago: you cannot be silent in the face of the equity crisis.